dralgroup/al-namd/README.md

 - Active learning with multi-state ANI, multi-state ANI model, and gapMD are implemented in the open-source [MLatom](https://github.com/dralgroup/mlatom) (version >=3.10).
 Please see the MLatom page for more details.
 Links to tutorials are given below.
 - All data is available in the above repository, with the exception of the azobenzene training set, which is available at the following DOI: 10.6084/m9.figshare.27024196
+- ML models are provided as compressed .npz files, loadable with MLatom version >=3.10.
+- Training sets are provided as xz compressed .json molecular databases, compatible with MLatom.

 Tutorials
 ---------